How to Experience Samadhi: A Technique for Micro-Samadhi

 - Begin by becoming as conscious as possible of your breathing.
 Take three or four deep, slow, conscious breaths.
 You will begin to feel a shift in your awareness as you become more calm and focused.

 - Now begin by taking a long slow inhalation.
 Then slowly start to exhale.
 At the end of your next exhalation, freeze your body position and pause for five or ten seconds.
 Become as still as possible and be intently aware of that stillness.

 - Now begin a long, slow inhale.
 As you inhale, bring all of your focused attention to your sense of self, the observer, the witness, the enjoyer.

 - Hold onto that sense of self as you hold your breath at the top of your inhale for five or ten seconds.

 - Begin your next exhale before you feel any strain in your breath retention.
-You must self regulate the holding of your inhales and exhales.
+You must self-regulate the holding of your inhales and exhales.
 Do not strain yourself.
-Remember, intensity does not mean straining your breathing process.
+Remember, the intensity does not mean straining your breathing process.
 Your capacity to retain your breath will grow with time.

 The opportunities to experience micro-Samadhi occur in the intervals when you are not breathing and when you are holding onto the sense of self.
 It is as simple as that!
 Remember to practice this technique as often as possible.

 A few things to note

 In step three, you are instructed to take a deep breath in, and at the top of your inhalation, hold your breath and focus all your attention on your own existence.
 In the beginning, hold your awareness on a certain part of your physical body, such as your chest area or the third eye area between your eyebrows.
 Entirely focus on your sense of self and being.
 As a side note, holding your eyes motionless will help to calm the mind.